b9org/b9/docs/index.md

 [Eclipse OMR]: https://www.eclipse.org/omr/

-The Base9 language is a subset of JavaScript with very limited functionality.
+The base9 language is a subset of JavaScript with limited functionality.

+If you'd like to learn more about base9, please visit our [about base9] page.

+[About base9]: ./AboutBase9.md

-For Base9 set-up instructions and a brief overview, please visit our [set-up page] or visit our [GitHub].
+For base9 set-up instructions, please visit our [set-up page].
+Or, if you'd like to peruse the repository, visit our [GitHub].

-Have fun!

 [set-up page]: ./SetupBase9.md
 [GitHub]: https://github.com/b9org/b9

+Have fun!